shpatg/life-assignment/README.md

+# Added Feature

+I added a button that will generate a random number when clicked.
+Number will be between 0 and 9.

 # GIT Assignment

 In a group of twos develop e feature from [this repo](https://github.com/shpatg/life-assignment) and merge the feature to the develop branch.